Mazda to double down on the petrol engine's future with new sports car concept | Autocar

-Mazda will reveal a new sports car concept powered by renewable fuels at the upcoming Tokyo motor show.
+Mazda will reveal a new sports car concept that could be powered by renewable fuels at the upcoming Tokyo motor show.

 An official preview image leaves much to the imagination, but it shows the concept is a four-door coupé with a steeply raked roofline.
 The cut-outs around the car’s rear deck suggest it may also have an active spoiler.

-Mazda said the concept will demonstrate how it aims to build sustainable driver's cars into the distant future – "toward the year 2035" – without relying on battery-electric powertrains.
+Mazda said the concept will demonstrate how it aims to build sustainable driver's cars into the distant future – "toward the year 2035" – with the tagline "the joy of driving duels a sustainable future".

 Alongside the concept, the brand will show a new CO2 capture system claimed to cut emissions the more a car is driven, as well as a carbon-neutral fuel produced using algae.